Categories

 A Nomad must know his animals, can no longer share everything with everyone.
 Also, new competitive situations arise in the dispute over pastures and watering places.

-For a Farmers ownership of buildings, tools, cultivated fields, seeds, the harvest, etc. is necessary for survival.
+For a Farmers ownership of buildings, tools, cultivated fields, seeds, livestock, the harvest, etc. is essential for survival.
 It is shared with one's own family.
 This property as "working capital" must be protected and defended if necessary.[3]

-Then followed the Division of labor: Farmers, fishermen, craftsmen, healers, shepherds, hunters, priests, shamans, etc.
+Then followed the Division of labor: Farmers, fishermen, traders, craftsmen, healers, shepherds, hunters, priests, shamans, etc.

 This "new" agrarian society inevitably fanned out: Their respective property was distributed in increasingly complex ways over the long term.
 People are also no longer all very similar or the same - if they ever were.
 They have different skills (professions), there are unselfish and selfish, successful and unsuccessful, happy and unhappy, healthy and sick.
 As people become increasingly unequal, their needs also diverge and their different wishes and needs must be taken into account with understanding.
 Forced equalization breaks up or destroys a differentiated society.
 (Cf. "The Violent Man - Victim of his Development?")